 These blockchain stored records can be used to provide complete healthcare records of individuals.

 It would also give all patients more control over their data through verifiable consent.
-Using a blockchain, every patient record reflects secure medical facts, which can be transferred reliably when needed.
-These records are not limited to text based documents, a blockchain can also encrypt diagnostic medical imaging.
-As a result, a central gatekeeper is not needed anymore for a healthcare system based on a blockchain.
+Using a blockchain, every patient record reflects secure medical facts.
+If needed, these medical professionals can exchange these reliably.
+In addition, such blockchain-backed records can contain more information than just text-based documents.
+A blockchain can also encrypt diagnostic medical imaging.
+As a result, healthcare systems would not need a central gatekeeper anymore.

 Blockchain in Charity

 The majority of charity organizations act honestly, but some were found guilty of embezzlement of given funds.
-Even if their work is legal it is often not clear to the public what the funds are used for.
+Even if their work is legal it is often not clear to the public how they have used the donations.

 Another problem of fiat-based charity is the transaction itself.
 Charity organizations depend on banks to receive and store donations, but in failing states or autocratic regimes, banks are often subject to political interference.
 It is quite easy to stop a transaction and hinder charities in their work.

-Furthermore, traditional non-profit systems are very limited regarding the speed of transactions.
+Furthermore, the speed of transactions is a limiting factor for traditional non-profit systems.
 It can take up to several days until funds reach their destination.
 Especially after natural disasters when every minute is valuable to save human lives, this is way too long.

 With their project GiveTrack, the BitGive foundation tries to get rid of these restrictions.
-Up to now, donations can be placed in 23 traditional currencies, 12 digital assets and 4 commodities.
+Up to now, people can place donations in 23 traditional currencies, 12 digital assets and 4 commodities.
 The founder and executive director Connie Gallippi describes their product in the following: